-The Board of Directors has adopted the Corporate Governance Principles (or the "Principles").
-These Principles govern the operation of the Board of Directors and its Committees and guide the Board of Directors and ITT's leadership team in the execution of their responsibilities.
-The Nominating and Governance Committee is responsible for overseeing the Corporate Governance Principles and reviews them at least annually and makes recommendations to the Board of Directors for updates in response to changing regulatory requirements, issues raised by shareholders or other stakeholders, changing regulatory requirements or otherwise as circumstances warrant.
+The Board of Directors has adopted the Principles, which govern the operation of the Board of Directors and its Committees and guide the Board of Directors and ITT's leadership team in the execution of their responsibilities.
+The Nominating and Governance Committee is responsible for overseeing the Principles and reviews them at least annually and makes recommendations to the Board of Directors for updates in response to changing regulatory requirements, issues raised by shareholders or other stakeholders, changing regulatory requirements or otherwise as circumstances warrant.
 The Board may amend, waive, suspend, or repeal any of the Principles at any time, with or without public notice, as it determines necessary or appropriate in the exercise of the Board's judgment or fiduciary duties.
 As noted above, we have posted the Principles on our website at: www.itt.com/investors/governance/.
 Among other matters, the Principles include the following items concerning the Board:

-- No director may stand for re-election after he or she has reached the age of 72. - Directors must be able to devote the requisite time for preparation and attendance at regularly scheduled Board and Board Committee meetings, as well as be able to participate in other matters necessary for good corporate governance. - Directors are limited to service on four public company boards (including the ITT Board).
-If the director serves as an active CEO of a public company, the director is limited to service on two public company boards (including the ITT board) in addition to service on his or her own board. - The CEO reports at least annually to the Board on succession planning and management development. - The Board evaluates the performance of the Chief Executive Officer and other senior management personnel at least annually. - The Board maintains a process whereby the Board and its members are subject to annual evaluation and self-assessment.
+- no director may stand for re-election after he or she has reached the age of 72; - directors must be able to devote the requisite time for preparation and attendance at regularly scheduled Board and Board Committee meetings, as well as be able to participate in other matters necessary for good corporate governance; - directors are limited to service on four public company boards (including the ITT Board).
+If the director serves as an active CEO of a public company, the director is limited to service on two public company boards (including the ITT board) in addition to service on his or her own board; - the CEO reports at least annually to the Board on succession planning and management development; - the Board evaluates the performance of the Chief Executive Officer and other senior management personnel at least annually; and - the Board maintains a process whereby the Board and its committees are subject to annual evaluation and selfassessment.